toppers/hakoniwa-px4sim/drone_physics/README.md

 ## Tests

-utest.cpp has unit tests for the functions.
+`utest.cpp` has unit tests for all the functions.
+It is not easy to read, but you can use it as a reference.
+`ctest.c` has C interface tests.

 ## Implementation Policy
 - All the functions are implemented in standard C++17.